- DATE: Sunday, December 18, 2022

 A little cash Not necessary, but we do accept donations to help with photocopying etc. Also, dinner groups may form and go out afterwards.

 Organized by Joel Sindelar in Jamaica Plain, the Boston Caroling Mob is an open invitation to singers from all over Boston, to gather together in Jamaica Plain and sing carols door-to-door, choro-a-mano.
 Free and open to merry singers of all ages, abilities, races, orientations, denominations, etc.

 The Caroling Mob usually numbers more than 100 singers and lasts about 2 hours, starting at 4pm on the Sunday before Christmas Eve.
 We meet at a stop on the MBTA's Orange Line; if it rains, we sing on the T; if it's clear or snowing, we walk through the neighborhood ringing doorbells.

 Carols & Classes

 We use a caroling book put together by Joel over the years; usually 1 or 2 new songs might appear each season.
-Often there are practice sessions to learn the more challenging carols (not 2021, however).
+If there are enough requests (contact Joel), there will be classes to learn the carols.
 While the whole book is not available online, some recordings and scores are available on the Scores/Practice page.

 Joel Sindelar is founder of SingPositive, which is a family-inclusive choir of 36 adults and 25 kids.
 SingPositive is non-auditioned performs contemporary music, from the Beatles to Shakira.
 SingPositive usually performs its winter concert in December at Spontaneous Celebrations community center, on Danforth St. in Jamaica Plain.